exercism/python/concepts/decorators/about.md

 A function can be defined within a function.
 Such a nested function is called an [inner function][inner functions].
 A decorator may use an inner function to wrap its function argument.
-The decorator returns its inner function.
+The decorator then returns its inner function.
 The inner function may return the original function argument.

 ### How to write a validating Decorator using an inner function